[Updated on June 5, 2020]

 The point remains that the internet is now a significant—and unavoidable—part of many people’s lives.

-In the wake of COVID-19, this page is designed to provide pastors and church leaders with free, online resources to help them glorify God and continue making and equipping disciples of Christ in these unprecedented times.
+In the wake of COVID-19, this page is designed to provide pastors and church leaders with free, online resources to help them glorify God and continue making and equipping disciples of Christ in these uncertain times.

 Here is what you fill find on this page: